-The most common features that characterise an ageing neck fall into three categories:
+The predominant features of an ageing neck that concerns patients fall broadly into 3 categories.